-The two coursework components will be assessed via a range of in-class activities such as business reports; booklets; PowerPoint presentations and leaflets, as well as practical and 'filmed' business pitches to a panel of judges!
+The two coursework components delivered over years 10 and 11 will be assessed via a range of in-class activities such as business reports; booklets; PowerPoint presentations and leaflets, as well as practical and 'filmed' business pitches to a panel of judges!

-The exam component is a 2 hour exam, which also allows a resit opportunity.
+The exam component is a 2 hour written exam taken in Year 11.